Asymptotic Criticality of the Navier-Stokes Regularity Problem: Introduction

+Applying this methodology to the vorticity field $\omega$ led to the reduction of the scaling gap within the framework (\citet{Bradshaw2019}), shortly, the class of \emph{a priori} sparseness is $Z_\frac{2}{5}$ while the regularity class is $Z_\frac{1}{2}$ (this stems from the special structure of the vorticity formulation of the 3D NS system; if one worked with the full gradient the regularity class would be $Z_\frac{3}{5}$ reflecting the standard scaling gap, $Z_\frac{2}{5}$ \emph{vs.} $Z_\frac{3}{5}$).

-} Note that all the regularity classes in the table are scaling invariant.
-The \emph{a priori} bounds in the first two rows are on the scaling level of the energy class; however, the \emph{a priori} bound in the $Z_\alpha$ framework--\emph{near a possible singular time}--demonstrates an algebraic reduction of the scaling gap.
-To illustrate the above comparison in a bit more tangible way, consider an isolated singularity of a Leray solution at $(x_0, T)$, and assume a simple buildup (the super-level sets being approximately balls) of the vorticity singular profile compatible with $\frac{1}{|x-x_0|^\delta}$.
+To illustrate the gain in a bit more tangible way, consider an isolated singularity of a Leray solution at $(x_0, T)$, and assume a simple buildup (the super-level sets being approximately balls) of the vorticity singular profile compatible with $\frac{1}{|x-x_0|^\delta}$.
 Then, the standard $L^p$-theory confines the possible values of $\delta$ to the interval $[2, 3)$, while the $Z_\alpha$-theory confines them to the interval $[2, \frac{5}{2})$, eliminating the $[\frac{5}{2}, 3)$-range.

-At this point, a natural question arose of whether a further reduction of the scaling gap within the $Z_\alpha$ framework might be possible or whether there might be an obstruction in the way.
-There is a simple geometric scenario in which one arrives at the criticality at once.
-Namely, suppose that the structure of the vorticity super-level sets is dominated by an ensemble of $O(1)$-long vortex filaments (not `tightly packed').
-Then the \emph{a priori} bound $\omega \in L^\infty(0, T; L^1)$ (\citet{Constantin1990}) and Chebyshev's inequality imply that the solution in view is in $Z_\frac{1}{2}$.
+At this point, a natural question arises of whether a further reduction of the scaling gap within the $Z_\alpha$ framework might be possible or whether there might be an obstruction in the way.
+Before presenting the main result, let us briefly mention two instances of criticality and (a slight) sub-criticality of the NS regularity problem within the framework based on the vorticity as the underlying field of interest.

+The first concerns a simple geometric scenario in which one arrives at criticality.
+Namely, suppose that the structure of the vorticity super-level sets is dominated by an ensemble of $O(1)$-long vortex filaments (formation and persistence of $O(1)$-long filaments has been observed in computational simulations of turbulent flows).
+Then the \emph{a priori} bound $\omega \in L^\infty(0, T; L^1)$ and Chebyshev's inequality imply that the solution in view is in $Z_\frac{1}{2}$ (in this case, the transversal scale of the filament is comparable to the scale of sparseness) (cf. \citet{Grujic2016}).